Pharsalia: Overview

 Book 6: Pompey's troops force Caesar's armies – featuring the heroic centurion Scaeva – to fall back to Thessaly.
 Lucan describes the wild Thessalian terrain as the armies wait for battle the next day.
 The remainder of the book follows Pompey's son Sextus, who wishes to know the future.
 He finds the most powerful witch in Thessaly, Erichtho, and she reanimates the corpse of a dead soldier in a terrifying ceremony.
 The soldier predicts Pompey's defeat and Caesar's eventual assassination.

 Book 7: The soldiers are pressing for battle, but Pompey is reluctant until Cicero convinces him to attack.
 The Caesarians are victorious, and Lucan laments the loss of liberty.
 Caesar is especially cruel as he mocks the dying Domitius and forbids cremation of the dead Pompeians.
 The scene is punctuated by a description of wild animals gnawing at the corpses, and a lament from Lucan for Thessalia, infelix – ill-fated Thessaly.

 Book 8: Pompey himself escapes to Lesbos, reunites with his wife, then goes to Cilicia to consider his options.
 He decides to enlist aid from Egypt, but King Ptolemy is fearful of retribution from Caesar and plots to murder Pompey when he lands.
 Pompey suspects treachery; he consoles his wife and rows alone to the shore, meeting his fate with Stoic poise.
 His headless body is flung into the ocean, but washes up on shore and receives a humble burial from Cordus.

 Book 9: Pompey's wife mourns her husband as Cato takes up leadership of the Senate's cause.
 He plans to regroup and heroically marches the army across Africa to join forces with King Juba, a trek that occupies most of the middle section of the book.
 On the way, he passes an oracle but refuses to consult it, citing Stoic principles.
 Caesar visits Troy and pays respects to his ancestral gods.
 A short time later he arrives in Egypt; when Ptolemy's messenger presents him with the head of Pompey, Caesar feigns grief to hide his joy at Pompey's death.

-Book 10: Caesar arrives in Egypt, where he is beguiled by the Ptolemy's sister Cleopatra.
-A banquet is held; Pothinus, Ptolemy's cynical and bloodthirsty chief minister, plots an assassination of Caesar but is killed in his surprise attack on the palace.
+Book 10: Caesar arrives in Egypt, where he is beguiled by Ptolemy's sister, Cleopatra.
+A banquet is held; Pothinus, Ptolemy's cynical and bloodthirsty chief minister, plots an assassination of Caesar, but is killed in his surprise attack on the palace.
 A second attack comes from Ganymede, an Egyptian noble, and the poem breaks off abruptly as Caesar is fighting for his life.